Meet the Team

 I'm a marine biologist on a fancy mission to understand the ocean's secrets.
 My journey began in Egypt, earning a BSc (Hons) and MSc in marine biology.
 I then moved to the UK for my PhD, made a splash in the USA with my first postdoc, and currently ride the waves of discovery in the Red Sea in Saudi Arabia.
 I focus on how corals face climate change challenges from the gene to ecosystem level.
 Off-duty, I'm a dad to a crazy boy who hilariously debates why pets aren't my thing.

-Team Lead: Eslam O. Osman
+Team Co-Lead: Eslam O. Osman

 King Abdullah University of Science and Technology